openstack/swift/doc/source/deployment_guide.rst

 changes to the ring, so it is very important that these be kept and backed up.
 The resulting .tar.gz ring file should be pushed to all of the servers in the cluster.
-For more information about building rings, running swift_ring_builder with no options will display help text with available commands and options.
+For more information about building rings, running swift-ring-builder with no options will display help text with available commands and options.
 More information on how the ring works internally can be found in the :doc:`Ring Overview <overview_ring>`.